Export To PDF in MAUI DataGrid (SfDataGrid)

 Export DataGrid to PDF format with style applied

-You can customize the following styles when exporting to PDF as well:
+You can customize the following styles when exporting to PDF:

 HeaderStyle